Send Automated Emails for WordPress Forms with RegistrationMagic

-The “User Account Rule” lets you select users according to the state of the account.
+The User Account Rule lets you select users according to the state of the account.
 There are two fields to choose from – Activated and Deactivated users.

-The “Payment processor rule” allows you to select one gateway from several payment gateways.
+The Payment Processor Rule allows you to select one gateway from several payment gateways.
 The users with the selected gateway will be eligible to receive automated emails.

-“Payment status rule” select users according to their payment status.
-Payment statuses can be pending or paid.
+The Payment Status Rule selects users by their payment status.
+Payment statuses can be pending, complete or canceled.

 Setting up Automated Emails in WordPress

-The “Send Email” field is the main setting to automate emails.
+The Send Email field is the main setting to compose automated emails.

 Checking the checkbox sends automated emails to user accounts that fit the selection criteria in step 2.